johnsonandjohnson/Bodiless-JS/packages/vital-carousel/doc/README.md

 This Carousel displays a horizontal lineup of [Cards](./VitalCard/), with a horizontal scrollbar to handle any overflow.

-A great use case for a Carousel like this would be for Product Cards in a "Product" section.
+A great use case for a Carousel like this would be for Product Cards in a "Bestselling Products" section.

 ### Image Slides with Vertical Thumbnails Navigation